Alain Bellemare

-Alain M. Bellemare was the President and CEO of Bombardier Inc. He joined Delta Air Lines in January 2021 as president-international.
+Alain M. Bellemare was the president and CEO of Bombardier Inc. He joined Delta Air Lines in January 2021 as president-international.

 Early life and education

 Bellemare received an undergraduate degree from Sherbrooke University.
 He received an MBA from McGill University in 1993.

 Career

-Beginning in 1984, Bellemare served 12 years in a variety of engineering & manufacturing positions with Kraft Foods Canada and Crown Holdings Canada.
+Beginning in 1984, Bellemare served 12 years in a variety of engineering and manufacturing positions with Kraft Foods Canada and Crown Holdings Canada.

-On January 1, 2009, Bellemare became the President of Hamilton Sundstrand.
+On January 1, 2009, Bellemare became the president of Hamilton Sundstrand.

-In September 2011, Bellemare became the President and COO of UTC Propulsion and Aerospace Systems at United Technologies.
+In September 2011, Bellemare became the president and COO of UTC Propulsion and Aerospace Systems at United Technologies.

-From July 26, 2012 to January 31, 2015, Bellemare served as the CEO and President of UTC Propulsion & Aerospace Systems at United Technologies.
+From July 26, 2012, to January 31, 2015, Bellemare served as the CEO and president of UTC Propulsion & Aerospace Systems at United Technologies.
 The position was eliminated in January 2015.

-On February 13, 2015, Bellemare became the President and CEO of Bombardier Inc.
+On February 13, 2015, Bellemare became the president and CEO of Bombardier Inc.

 In May 2017, Bellmare's compensation of US$9.5 million was criticized while the Government of Quebec invested in Bombardier.

 In November 2018, an attempt by Bellmare to sell 7 million shares of Bombardier was investigated by regulators.

 In March 2020, Bellemare was removed from his function.